-In addition, in February 2023 we conducted a reduction in force of approximately 30% of our global workforce in February 2023 in order to more effectively allocate our research and development and other resources supporting the revised business and program priorities and to reduce operational costs.
-Refer to Note 20 for further information.
+In addition, in February 2023 we conducted a reduction in force of approximately 30% of our global workforce in order to more effectively allocate our research and development and other resources supporting the revised business and program priorities and to reduce operational costs.
+Refer to Note 20 in the Notes to Condensed Consolidated Financial Statements in Part I, Item 1 for further information.

-Our Key Clinical Programs
+Our Core Clinical Programs

 Our pipeline currently consists of therapeutic candidates across multiple neuropsychiatric indications.
-The table below summarizes the status of our product candidate portfolio as of the date of the filing date of this Quarterly Report.
+The table below summarizes the status of our core product candidate portfolio as of the date of this Quarterly Report.